-That immediately raises the price of the imported goods.
+The most common protectionist strategy is to enact tariffs that tax imports.
+That immediately raises the price of imported goods.
 They become less competitive when compared to local goods.
-This method works the best for countries with a lot of imports, such as the United States.
+This method works best for countries with a lot of imports, such as the U.S.

-The most famous example is the Smoot-Hawley Tariff of 1930.
-It was designed to protect farmers from agricultural imports from Europe, which was stepping up farming after the destruction of World War I. But by the time the bill made it through Congress, it had slapped tariffs on many more imports.
+Protectionism fell out of favor after the Smoot-Hawley Tariff of 1930.
+It was designed to protect farmers from agricultural imports from Europe.
+U.S. farmers were already suffering from the Dust Bowl and European farmers were ramping up production after the destruction of World War I. But Congress added many other tariffs.
 Other countries retaliated.
-The resultant competitive trade war restricted global trade.
+The resultant trade war restricted global trade.
 It was one reason for the extended severity of the Great Depression.

 A third method is to impose quotas on imported goods.
 This method is more effective than the first two.
 No matter how low a foreign country sets the price through subsidies, it can’t ship more goods.

-Most textbooks omit the fourth type of trade protectionism because it is subtle.
-It is a deliberate attempt by a country to lower its currency value.
-This would make its exports cheaper and more competitive.
-This method can result in retaliation and start a currency war.
-One way countries can lower their currency's value through a fixed exchange rate.
-This is like China's yuan.
-Another way is by creating so much national debt that it has the same effect, like the U.S. dollar decline.
+Currency manipulation is a deliberate attempt by a country to lower its currency value.
+While it can make exports cheaper and more competitive in the short term, currency manipulation can also result in retaliation by other countries and start a currency war.
+One way countries can lower their currency's value is through a fixed exchange rate.
+Another way to manipulate currency is by creating so much national debt that the currency becomes less valuable.

-If a country is trying to grow strong in a new industry, tariffs will protect it from foreign competitors.
-That gives the new industry’s companies time to develop their own competitive advantages.
+- Protects a country's new industries from foreign competition: If a country is trying to grow strong in a new industry, tariffs will protect it from foreign competitors.
+That gives the new industry’s companies time to develop their competitive advantages.

-In the long term, trade protectionism weakens the industry.
-Without competition, companies within the industry have no need to innovate.
-Eventually, the domestic product will decline in quality.
-It will be lower quality and more expensive than what foreign competitors produce.
+- Companies without competition decline in quality: In the long term, trade protectionism weakens industry.
+Without competition, companies do not need to innovate.
+Eventually, the domestic product will decline in quality and be more expensive than what foreign competitors produce.

-Job outsourcing is a result of declining U.S. competitiveness.
-Competition has declined from decades of the United States not investing in education.
-This is particularly true for high-tech, engineering and science.
+- Leads to outsourcing of jobs: Job outsourcing is a result of declining U.S. competitiveness.
+Competition has declined from decades of the U.S. not investing in education.
+This failure is particularly true for high-tech, engineering, and science.
 Increased trade opens new markets for businesses to sell their products.
 The Peterson Institute for International Economics estimates that ending all trade barriers would increase U.S. income by $500 billion.

-Increasing U.S. protectionism will further slow economic growth.
-It would cause more layoffs, not fewer.
-If the United States closes its borders, other countries will do the same.
-This could cause layoffs among the 12 million U.S. workers who owe their jobs to exports.
+- Slows economic growth: Protectionism causes more layoffs, not fewer.
+If the U.S. closes its borders to trade, other countries will do the same.
+These actions could cause layoffs among the 12 million U.S. workers who owe their jobs to exports.